Back to top anchor

 Staff

-Currently AFS has 26 staff in Auckland, 2 staff in Wellington and 1 staff in Christchurch.
+Currently AFS has 30 staff in Auckland, 2 in Wellington and 3 in Christchurch.
+We have a mixture of counsellors, social workers, health promoters and researchers.

 Programme